“I had never seen any place like Texas Center for Proton Therapy. At the end, I was actually sad to leave.”

 - Higher Risk

 - Women with a family history of breast cancer should discuss genetic testing with their physicians.
-If genetic tests indicate a woman is BRCA-positive, there are a number of risk reduction strategies to discuss with her physician.
+If genetic tests indicate a woman has a genetic disorder that will increase her risk of breast cancer, like BRCA, there are a number of risk reduction strategies to discuss with her physician.

 - Women with a first degree relative who had breast cancer before age 50 should begin receiving mammograms 10 years before reaching that relative’s age at diagnosis.